Kaizen-agent/kaizen-agent/kaizen-agent-docs/docs/quickstart.md

 # Quick Start Guide

 Get up and running with Kaizen Agent in under 5 minutes!
-This guide will walk you through installing Kaizen Agent, creating a simple AI agent, and running your first automated test.
+This guide will walk you through installing Kaizen Agent, creating a simple AI agent, and running your first automated test to accelerate your LLM development.

 ## Prerequisites